What is cystinuria?

 - ureteral obstruction, a blockage of the ureter, the tube that drains urine from the kidneys to the bladder

-Reducing salt intake to less than two grams per day has also been shown to be helpful in preventing stone formation, according to a study in the European Journal of Urology.
+Reducing salt intake to less than 2 grams per day has also been shown to be helpful in preventing stone formation, according to a study in the European Journal of Urology.

 Adjusting pH balance